AFPI Project: OAPI and UNFPA Cameroon join forces to support women in creating value through intellectual property

 • AFPI Project: OAPI and UNFPA Cameroon join forces to support women in creating value through intellectual property

-A project with national scope
+A project with national reach

 📍 Next stop: Ngaoundéré, from October 27 to 31, 2025